Installation

 The example of querying 300k objects from a database uses this api.
 Just be careful with all the gotchas of HostObjects (no spread, no logging, etc.)

-await db.executeWithHostObjects('select * from USERS');
+let res = await db.executeWithHostObjects('select * from USERS');

 Multiple Statements

 You can execute multiple statements in a single operation.
 The API however is not really thought for this use case and the results (and their metadata) will be mangled, so you can discard it.
+This is not supported in libsql, due to the library itself not supporting this use case.

 // The result of this query will all be all mixed, no point in trying to read it

-`CREATE TABLE T1 ( id INT PRIMARY KEY) STRICT;
+`CREATE TABLE T1 (id INT PRIMARY KEY) STRICT;

-CREATE TABLE T2 ( id INT PRIMARY KEY) STRICT;`
+CREATE TABLE T2 (id INT PRIMARY KEY) STRICT;`

 );